Greece's NBG to hold new shareholder vote on Eurobank deal

-ATHENS (Reuters) - Greece’s largest lender National Bank (NBGr.AT) will hold another shareholder meeting on November 12 for a vote on its offer to take over rival Eurobank EFGr.AT after Tuesday’s assembly did not achieve the required quorum.
+ATHENS, Oct 30 (Reuters) - Greece’s largest lender National Bank will hold another shareholder meeting on November 12 for a vote on its offer to take over rival Eurobank after Tuesday’s assembly did not achieve the required quorum.

 Greece’s biggest banks are merging to cope with heavy losses from the country’s debt restructuring, heavy deposit outflows and rising bad loans.